aranhams/Titanic-Machine-Learning-from-Disaster/README.md

 # [Kaggle] Titanic: Machine Learning from Disaster
-An initial Kaggle dataset for data science and ML learning.
+An initial Kaggle dataset for data science and ML.

 Jupyter notebook with training code used for Kaggle's Titanic initial challenge.